 Features such as craters, rilles and mountains can be difficult to see due to the dazzling appearance of the Moon.
 Fitting a neutral density filter will allow you to enjoy the lunar surface in comfort.
 It will also help with contrast, making the features stand out more.

 Deep-sky: ultra-high contrast

 This is a great all-round filter for wispy deep-sky objects.
 It picks out two oxygen lines and one hydrogen line that are produced by emission and planetary nebulae.
-This will reveal magnificent detail in the Orion, Lagoon Eagle nebulae, the latter pictured above.
+This will reveal magnificent detail in the Orion Nebula, the Lagoon Nebula or the Eagle Nebula, the latter pictured above.

 Planetary – red filter

 A red filter clearly brings out the detail in the markings on Mars.
 Other coloured filters can be used depending on what you want to see more clearly.
 Green, for example, would darken the planet’s surface, which would improve your view of the polar caps.

 These will drastically improve your view of the heavens from an urban area by cutting out the main types of lighting and the resulting glow.